jgretz/joshgretz/api/src/blog/content/imageserviceworkers.md

 <WorkerImage src="https://url.of.image" />
 ```

-To provide this interface, we do something like the following code block.
-And yes, this is a fully working component 😃😃😃😃😃
+To provide this functionality, we do something like the following:

 ```
 import React, {Component} from 'react';